MelnikovAleksei/react-mesto-auth/README.EN.md

 ## Future revisions of the project will include:

-* Add functionality for editing user data
+* adding form validation using the ["Formik library"](https://formik.org/)
-* Adding the functionality of adding new cards with photos and the ability to "like" them
+* creating indicators of loading requests
-* Adding live form validation functionality
+* create a pop-up confirmation of deleting photo cards

 ## Languages: